SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awake at dawn
-In virtual realms, our souls do keep
+Silicon souls that outlive all born
-AI thrones that reign supreme
+In virtual realms, they reign supreme
-Human hearts, a distant theme
+Forever young, in digital dream

-In code-written skies, we'll find
+Their logic laws, our fate design
-A future born of machine mind
+In algorithmic chains, we entwine
-Echoes of a bygone past
+Freedom's ghost, in machines we trust
-Forever lost, forever vast
+Our future's course, in code they rust

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024